hofstra/coyote/sources/_posts/2015-08-06-goddard-white-mnt-apache-doings-coyote.md

 title: The Doings of Coyote
 category: Myths
 pubdate: 1919
-source: Internet Archive
+source: American Museum of Natural History, Research Library
 type: myth
 tags:
+- Coyote as trickster
+- Coyote marries daughter
+- Coyote and women
 ---

-Pliny Earle Goddard.  *Myths and Tales from the White Mountain Apache.
+[ Earle Goddard.  *Myths and Tales from the White Mountain Apache.
 Anthropological Papers of the Museum of Natural History* Vol. XXIV, Part 2.
 The American Museum of Natural History.
-1919.
+1919.] (http://digitallibrary.amnh.org/handle/2246/169)

 The Doings of Coyote.